This easy Sugar Cookie recipe is the perfect year-round holiday cookie!

 Instructions

-• Add egg and vanilla.
-Mix until well combined and smooth.
+• Add the egg and vanilla and mix until smooth.

-• Add the flour mixture, a little bit at a time, with the mixer on low until the flour is incorporated.
-Continue mixing until the dough holds together, up to 5 minutes.
+• Gradually add the flour mixture with the mixer on low.
+Continue adding until all of the flour is and let mix until the dough holds together, up to 5 minutes.
+If the dough is powdery or not holding together, mix it longer.

-• Divide the dough in half, and form each half into a 5-inch disk.
-Wrap in plastic wrap and chill the dough for 2 hours or overnight.
+• Divide the dough in half, and form each half into a flat 5-inch disk.
+Wrap the dough in plastic wrap and chill in the fridge for 2 hours or up to 4 days.

-• Preheat oven to 375°F. While the oven is preheating, remove the dough from the fridge (if it has been in the fridge overnight, it may need to sit out 15 minutes before rolling).
+• Preheat oven to 375°F. While the oven is preheating, remove the dough from the fridge.
+If it has been in the fridge longer than 3 hours, it may need to sit out 15 minutes before rolling as the butter will be very firm.

 • Place the sugar cookies 1-inch apart on an ungreased cookie sheet and bake for 8-10 minutes or just until cookies begin to brown on the edges.